 A commitment to acting carried into her teen years and adulthood.
 After studying acting and ballet until she was 18, Gati headed for New York to study.
 Her hard word paid off; she appeared in many plays.
 Her major work, however, has been in television and film, worldwide.
 In 1992, she won a Hungarian Best Supporting Actress Award for her work in Goldberg variacok [Variations].
 She won a Best Actress Award at the Los Angeles Hungarian Film Festival November, 2011, for her lead role in Retrace.

 She is popular and well known in Eastern Europe for television and film work, having lived and worked in Hungary for five years in the '90s.

 In the United States, she has appeared on dozens of television series, including NYPD Blue, Cold Case, ER, Strong Medicine, Las Vegas, Commander in Chief, Bones, Desperate Housewives, 24, Me, Eloise, Ghost Whisperer, NCIS, The Mentalist, Fairly Legal, and Weeds, to name a few.
 There have been a few soap operas along the way, too: Young and the Restless and a stint as Taffy Winslow from 1989-90 on All My Children.

 Due to the fact that she can sport just about any accent and looks great as a blond, Gati is one of those chameleon actresses, like Toni Collette, that is often not recognized.

 Liesl Obrecht Will Never Be Mother of the Year

-Dr. Obrecht will undoubtedly go after Anna Devane, the woman she hates above all others.
-To this end. she worked very hard to get Duke Lavery and Robin Scorpio into her clutches.
-She also did a number on poor Robert Scorpio, who has been in a coma ever since running into her.
+Dr. Obrecht will undoubtedly continue to go after Anna Devane, the woman she hates above all others.
+To this end, she worked very hard to get Duke Lavery and Robin Scorpio into her clutches.
+She also did a number on poor Robert Scorpio, who was in a coma for a long time after running into her.